tim-legge/ParT_Interpretability/README.md

 # Particle Transformer

-This repo is the official implementation of "[Particle Transformer for Jet Tagging](https://arxiv.org/abs/2202.03772)".
+This repo is NOT the official implementation of "[Particle Transformer for Jet Tagging](https://arxiv.org/abs/2202.03772)".
 It includes the code, pre-trained models, and the JetClass dataset.

 ![jet-tagging](figures/jet-tagging.png)